-a.
+- a.
 Building Height.
-No building shall exceed two stories or 25 feet in height, in accordance with the definition for "height" set forth in Section 3.2, Definitions.

-- b.
-Angular Plane Height. - Plan 1 Homes Angle Plane Height.
-All Plan 1 (one-story) dwelling units shall comply with the angle plane height requirements set forth in Section 17.20.053, Angle plane, of the SMMC.
+No building shall exceed two stories or 25 feet in height, in accordance with the definition for "height" set forth in Section 3.2.
+Definitions. - b.
+Angular Plane Height.
+To promote appropriately scaled and massed buildings within the Plan area. a minimum of 14 dwelling units shall comply with the angle plan height requirements set forth in Section 17.20.053, Angle plane, of the SMMC.
 Existing ground level shall be the grade elevation of the finished pad.